CLIPin: A Non-contrastive Plug-in to CLIP for Multimodal Semantic Alignment: Experiments

 \subsection{Multimodal Grad-CAM visualization}

-To illustrate how CLIPin enhances feature interpretability more intuitively, we adopt multimodal Grad-CAM for visualization.
-In natural domain, the model is trained on COCO and evaluated on PASCAL VOC2007; in medical domain, it is trained on Tongren and evaluated on FGADR \cite{zhou2020benchmark}, which includes pixel-level lesion annotations to enable a precise assessment of whether the activated regions are correspond to the pathological areas.
-As shown in Fig.~\ref{fig3}, we compare Grad-CAM maps generated from models trained with CLIP, xCLIP, and CLIP with CLIPin.
+To illustrate how CLIPin enhances the interpretability of features learned by CLIP more intuitively, we adopt multimodal Grad-CAM for visualization.
+In natural domain, the model is trained on COCO and evaluated on PASCAL VOC2007.
+In medical domain, the model is trained on Tongren and evaluated on FGADR \cite{zhou2020benchmark}, which includes pixel-level lesion annotations to enable a precise assessment of whether the activated regions are correspond to the pathological areas.
+As shown in Fig.~\ref{fig3}, we compare Grad-CAM activation maps generated from models trained with CLIP, xCLIP, and CLIP with CLIPin.

 In natural domain (column “Train”–“Bird”), CLIP with CLIPin yields denser and more spatially continuous activations that follow the shape and boundaries of target objects, while suppressing irrelevant background signals.
-In medical domain (column “Cotton wool spots”–“Hemorrhage”), CLIPin improves text-to-visual attention significantly, enabling more accurate localization of lesion areas in appearance, position, and spatial extent, with better correspondence to expert annotations.
-The improved localization and semantic focus suggest that CLIP with CLIPin captures domain-specific visual cues better, which is due to the instance-level supervision from the non-contrastive component.
-These qualitative results reinforce our quantitative findings: CLIPin not only boosts performance metrics but also enhances the interpretability, semantic consistency, and zero-shot generalization of the learned representations.
+In medical domain (column “Cotton wool spots”–“Hemorrhage”), CLIPin improves the alignment of text to visual attention significantly, enabling more accurate localization of lesion areas in terms of appearance, position, and spatial extent, with better correspondence to expert-annotated ground truth.
+The improved localization and semantic focus suggest that CLIP with CLIPin is better equipped to capture domain-specific visual cues, which is due to the additional instance-level supervision introduced by the non-contrastive component.
+These qualitative results further support our quantitative findings: integrating CLIPin into CLIP not only boosts performance metrics but also enhances the interpretability, semantic consistency, and zero-shot generalization of the learned representations.